caaarl/PNPy-PaperFigures/README.md

 ## fig15

-Activaton of axons in an extracellularly stimulated nerve at different degrees of tortuosity is computed and displayed.

-### calculation

-A dictionary of activation ratios is generated and saved.

-### loading

-A dictionary previously generated can be selected and the activation is displayed over stimulation current amplitudes and degrees of tortuosity.
+Activaton of axons in an extracellularly stimulated nerve at different degrees of tortuosity is computed and displayed. `...calculation`: a dictionary of activation ratios is generated and saved. `...loading`:  a previously generated dictionary can be selected and the activation is displayed over stimulation current amplitudes and degrees of tortuosity.

 # References

-[1][McIntyre, C C, A G Richardson, and W M Grill (2002).
+[1] McIntyre, C C, A G Richardson, and W M Grill (2002).
 “Modeling the excitability of mammalian nerve fibers: Influence of afterpotentials on the recovery cycle.”
-Journal of Neurophysiology 87.2, pp. 995–1006.]
+Journal of Neurophysiology 87.2, pp. 995–1006.